-Simple genetic testing can identify newborns with 15 to 50-fold increased risk of type 1 diabetes.
-Families of high-risk neonates can participate in follow-up programs for early diagnosis of type 1 diabetes, and in clinical studies that will test the efficacy of therapies such as oral insulin to prevent autoimmunity and type 1 diabetes
+Simple genetic testing can identify newborns with 25-fold increased risk of type 1 diabetes.
+Families of high-risk neonates can participate in a clinical study that will test the efficacy of oral insulin to prevent autoimmunity and type 1 diabetes

-Importantly, the GPPAD vision requires the participation and engagement of clinicians, scientists, government, private enterprise, laypersons, and the public at large.
-Prevention is indeed a global effort, and GPPAD’s success will rely on its ability to integrate and inform all these parties of the need and the means to bring about prevention of a lifelong disease that, in western countries, affects 5 in every 1000 children.
+Importantly, the GPPAD vision requires the participation and engagement of clinicians, scientists, government, laypersons, and the public at large.
+Prevention is indeed a global effort, and GPPAD’s success will rely on its ability to integrate and inform all these parties of the need and the means to bring about prevention of a lifelong disease that, in western countries, affects 4 in every 1000 children.